-The real reason your Jeep leaks
+The real reason you're here

 Why the dealer keeps replacing the wrong parts

-Where the water actually gets in
+Where the water — and the wind noise — actually get in

 - Windshield & A-pillar corners — water tracks down from the top of the frame